lawrie/tinyfpga_bx_gaming/README.md

 #### Atari 2600

 The first really successful games console was the Atari 2600.
-It used a chip called the Television Interface Adapter to generate TV output on the fly.
+It used a chip called the Television Interface Adapter (TIA) to generate TV output on the fly.

-There were ports of arcade games such as Pong, Space Invaders and for the Atari 2600, but soon new games were being produced by Atari for the 2600.
+There were ports of arcade games such as Pong, Space Invaders for the Atari 2600, but soon new games were being produced by Atari for the 2600.

 One example is Adventure.